 Our top 7 Josephs in Joseph and the Amazing Technicolor Dreamcoat

-Returning to the West End in 2019, the upcoming revival of Joseph and the Amazing Technicolor Dreamcoat will mark 50 years since the concept album was first recorded.
-With West End newcomer Jac Yarrow announced to play the title role in the 2019 production, we take a look at some of the best actors to have previously played the lead role across stage and screen.
+Returning to the West End in 2020, the upcoming revival of Joseph and the Amazing Technicolor Dreamcoat will mark 51 years since the concept album was first recorded.
+We take a look at some of the best actors to have previously played the lead role across stage and screen.
 Once you’ve read about all the actors to have donned the technicolor dreamcoat, let us know who your favourite actor is by casting your vote for your favourite Joseph at the end of the article.

 Who is the best Joseph?

 Joseph stormed back into the West End in 1991, with Jason Donovan cast in the lead role.
 With the cast album showing off his vocal ability, the album went to number one, with his performance of “Any Dream Will Do” one of the best-selling singles in June 1991.
 Donovan received an Olivier Award nomination for his performance, later starring in West End productions revivals including Priscilla Queen of the Desert and Chitty Chitty Bang Bang.

 Jason Donovan will return to the London Palladium to star as the Pharaoh in the 2019 production of Joseph at the London Palladium.